JohnnyValor/foxriverdaylilies-admin/README.md

 This site was built for a client who wanted a clean, intuitive, easy to use and customizable e-commerce site.
 This is the back end of the project.

+The front end of the project is here: https://github.com/JohnnyValor/foxriverdaylilies-store/tree/master

 ## Concepts/Technologies Learned:

 ```bash